Grants and support

 Email: info@ccfscotland.org

-Benevolent Funds
+Benevolent funds

 Further Information and useful contacts

-For information on financial assistance for holidays, see our Holiday and Respite Grants information guide
+For information on financial assistance for holidays, see ourย Holiday and Respite Grants information guide

-Information last updated on 15 March 2024.
+Information last updated on 1 October 2024.
 Please note that information may be subject to change.
 All information is provided in good faith but Disability Information Scotland does not endorse any product or service referred to within this resource.

 If you would like this information guide in another version then please contact us and we will post or email you a copy.